stb13579/chatbot-demo-ws/README.md

 Open your browser to `http://localhost:3000` and chat with the bot.
 Messages are echoed back with an "AI" prefix.

+To gracefully end a session, send the message `close` and the server will close the WebSocket connection.

 ## Running a Load Test

 To simulate thousands of concurrent connections, use [Gatling](https://gatling.io/) or a similar load testing tool.
 Point the WebSocket scenario at `ws://localhost:3000` and configure the desired number of virtual users.